Denzel-Daniel-D-T/game-design/readme.md

 **Yumeiron Osirin Mystenia:** Husband of Minalia, he leads the Mystosa Royal Army during tough times.
 With extreme strategical knowledge, no foreign forces shall outsmart the Royal Army.

 **Dyminexus Arteixin Zemistrion:** The last heir of a mysterious species' clan.
 After losing his home planet to an even more mysterious malignant entity, he has wandered the galaxy, looking for a place to call home again, and has settled in Planet Mystosa after a long journey.
+With codename "A-1", he is one of Mystosa's Major Arcana Mages, where he leads the Warfare Division.

 **Chronoxystel Dextrion Alystrein:** A relatively young descendant of a certain mysterious species, serving Aeon Flux as one of his generals.
 He has a strong sense of duty and justice.
 After various events, he decided to side with Planet Mystosa after seeing Aeon Flux's atrocities.